OpenAI

 • Meta.
 The Llama family of open-weights models.
 A strategic threat to closed-weights monetization rather than direct frontier competition.

 • Insurgent labs from former OpenAI staff.
-Thinking Machines Lab (Mira Murati), Safe Superintelligence (Ilya Sutskever), and adjacent ventures.
+Thinking Machines Lab (Mira Murati), Safe Superintelligence (Ilya Sutskever), and other ventures.
 None has released a competing public product as of April 2026; outlooks are watched as potential future Frontier entrants.

 Outlook